priyankbhardwaj27/Docker_assignment/README.md

 Objective - Create a Docker image of Web Application and Deploy and Run inside the container

-There are two options to build container applications
-1. Build the project and later containerize it
-2. Build the project inside the the container

 In This assignment we will build and deploy a Django Application inside the container

 Assignment Requirements
 1. Git-Hub Repos
-2. Youtube Video

 Software Pre-Requisites
 1. Docker Desktop